yoonghan/RN_Android_Native/README.md

 3. Click the button and see the toast box appearing.
 4. If there are changes in android.
 You need to run 'react-native run-android' again.
 5. If you opened it in Android Studio, there will be messages in LogCat.
 Filter it by "ANDROID_SAMPLE_UI" to get more info.
+6. If compilation/deployment complains "missing debug.keystore" or "invalid keystore"; either generate a new keystore, or use the ready created *debug.keystore*.
+The generated keystore has the password or *secret*, keyalias of *debug*; this is under Build->Generate Signed Bundle/Apk.
+Set deploy build variant as debug.